MahmoudAbdulrhman/the-torrino-projects/README.md

   ## Usage

 - Visit the website: https://thawing-castle-75058.herokuapp.com/
   - Create a new user by clicking Sign Up.
+  - Once account is created you are automatically logged in.
-- Compose a new question by clicking "Post Question".
+    - Compose a new question by clicking the green ``Post A Question`` button in your dashboard.
-- You may add an answer to your post or other's post.
+    - You may add an answer to your question or other's questions by clicking a questions ``Add Comment Icon``.
     - You may rate the answers using the star ratings.
+      - Click the star that corresponds to your rating (1-5 from left to right), click and an alert will tell you the rating you chose, from there press enter.
-- You may update and delete your own post.
+    - You may update and delete your own question inside your own dashboard.
-- You may also check the feed and your own dashboard.
+    - You may also check other people's question through the website feed.
+    - You can check all of your questions through dashboard.

   ## Links